HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 ### Limitations
 The use of web messaging requires the app to be a web application, which is either embedded within an iframe or launched in a new tab/window.

-SMART messaging is not a context synchronization specification (see [FHIRCast](http://fhircast.org)).
+SMART Web Messaging is not a context synchronization specification (see [FHIRCast](http://fhircast.org)).
 Rather, it's a collection of functions available to a web app embedded within an EHR which supports tight workflow integration.

 ### Alternatives considered
 See [Alternatives Considered](./alternatives-considered.html)